Understanding boot sequences in BIOS and UEFI

 The role of bootloaders in the sequence

 Bootloaders remain the bridge between firmware and kernel.
-In UEFI systems you usually install a bootloader into /boot/efi/EFI// like GRUB or systemd-boot.
+In UEFI systems you usually install a bootloader into /boot/efi/EFI/<distro>/ like GRUB or systemd-boot.
 For Secure Boot, the bootloader often needs a signed shim.
 In legacy BIOS, GRUB writes to the MBR and expects to chainload its stage files from a filesystem.
-The practical rule: know where the bootloader lives.
+The practical rule is to know where the bootloader lives.
 If a system boots Windows Boot Manager instead of GRUB, the firmware is still following its boot order.
-Fix the order or re-install the bootloader to the EFI partition.
+Fix the order or reinstall the bootloader to the EFI partition.

 Troubleshooting boot issues in BIOS and UEFI